pkienzle/pyplay/count_by_roi/README.rst

 but this is clearly bad for the crossover.
 Correcting by one interval to get the correct expected value is another favourite (the "overcorrected" case), but again the crossover is bad.
 Adding 0.5 feels like a good compromise.

+We are not quite solving the correct problem.
+We are showing the probability of observed rate given a fixed true rate.
+Rather than plotting observed rates for a give true rate, we should be plotting the true rate for given observed rate.
+This is a little harder to do, and is a project for another day.

 Code used to produce the plots::